cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore-help.md

     - By default, this is set to `alpine`
 5. Once the command executes, a lot of text should appear
 6. Near the end of the text, you should see the line `Set nonce to [generator]`
+7. Run FutureRestore again.
+This issue should now be resolved.

-## SEP Firmware is not signed
+## SEP Firmware is not being signed

-This problem occurs when the user tries to manually specify SEP.
-To fix this problem, either choose latest SEP or manually specify a signed SEP.
-You can check what SEP (and baseband) is currently signed by looking at what iOS versions are signed right now at [iPSW.me](https://ipsw.me)
+This problem occurs when the user tries to manually specify SEP from the *target* version, instead of from the *latest* available version.
+To fix this problem, either choose the `latest-sep` argument or manually specify a SEP from the latest available iOS version, viewable at [IPSW.me](https://ipsw.me)

-## Could not enter recovery mode
+## Could not connect to device in recovery mode / Failed to place device in recovery mode

-In order to fix this issue, manually enter [Recovery Mode](https://www.howtogeek.com/396530/how-to-put-your-iphone-or-ipad-into-recovery-mode/) on your device and run FutureRestore again.
+**NOTE:** if the error is similarly named, follow these steps too.

+If your device is in recovery mode:
+- Run FutureRestore again while your device is in recovery mode.

+If your device is not in recovery mode:
+- Enter recovery mode manually, then run FutureRestore again.

 ## Error: Unable to receive message from FDR...

 The fix for this is either waiting (it can take a very long time) or just re-trying the process.
 This is an error that has been diagnosed but no fix for it is available as of the time of writing this.